gorisanson/quoridor-ai/README.md

 [Quoridor](https://en.wikipedia.org/wiki/Quoridor) is an abstract strategy game played on a board of 81 (9x9) square spaces where the objective is to get your pawn to the opposite side of the board.

 This AI agent that plays Quoridor is based on [Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
 Pure Monte Carlo tree search resulted in a poor performance.
 The performance was significantly improved after applying some heuristics.
 I added heuristics to the selection, expansion and simulation phase of the tree search (and also to post processes after search).
-You can see the heuristics on the comments of the source code (Find the word "heuristic".)
+You can see the heuristics on the comments of the source code.
+(Find the word "heuristic".)

 You can play against this AI on the website https://gorisanson.github.io/quoridor-ai/.
 The number of rollouts per move for each AI level on the website are following.